daniellmb/console.style/README.md

 ## The Problem

-Styling text in a browser console it really cool but has a very unfriendly API, especially if you want to do more than just set a single color.
+Styling text in a browser console is fun, but, unfortunately, has a pretty unfriendly API especially if you want to do more than just set a single CSS rule.

 For example lets say you want to style some text green, using the default API it looks something like this: